 This warranty applies to applications where use of the product extends beyond normal residential use.
-Examples are, but not limited to, bed and breakfasts, fire stations, private clubs, churches, etc. This warranty excludes all commercial locations such as restaurants, food service locations and institutional food service
+Examples are, but not limited to, bed and breakfasts, fire stations, private clubs, churches, etc. This warranty excludes all commercial locations such as restaurants, food service locations and institutional food service locations.

-This warranty extends to the original purchaser of the product warranted here under and to each transferee owner of the product during the term of the warranty.
+This warranty extends to the original purchaser of the product warranted hereunder and to each transferee owner of the product during the term of the warranty.

 This warranty shall apply to products purchased and located in the United States and Canada.
 Products must be purchased in the country where service is requested.
 Warranty labor shall be performed by an authorized Viking Range Corporation service agency or representative.
-Warranty shall not apply to items damaged when using the self-clean cycle such as oven racks and rack supports not removed during the self-clean cycle.
 Warranty shall not apply to damage resulting from abuse, accident, natural disaster, loss of electrical power to the product for any reason, alteration, outdoor use, improper installation, improper operation, or repair or service of the product by anyone other than an authorized Viking Range Corporation service agency or representative.
-This warranty does not apply to commercial usage, Warrantor is not responsible for consequential or incidental damage whether arising out of breach of warranty, breach of contract, or otherwise.
-Some jurisdictions do not allow the exclusion or limitation of incidental of consequential damages, so the above limitation or exclusion may not apply to you.
+This warranty does not apply to commercial usage.
+Warrantor is not responsible for consequential or incidental damage whether arising out of breach of warranty, breach of contract, or otherwise.
+Some jurisdictions DO NOT allow the exclusion or vou.